 - Lper-hop,i is the time duration of available PRS resources in the positioning frequency layer i in each hop to be measured during Tavailable_PRS,i, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
 For calculation of Lper-hop,i, only the PRS resources unmuted and fully or partially overlapped with the sampling duration in each hop are considered;

-The sampling duration per hop is the first Tsample,hop symbols in each hop, where Tsample,hop= Thop-RRTFH, Thop is the applicable length per hop as defined in Table 9.9A.4.8-1, and RRTFH is the retuning time between Rx hops as indicated in UE capability [TBD].
+The sampling window per hop is the first Tsample,hop symbols in each hop, where Tsample,hop= Thop-RRTFH, Thop is the applicable length per hop as defined in Table 9.9A.2.6.1-1, and RRTFH is the retuning time between Rx hops as reported by UE in dl-PRS-MeasurementWithRxFH-RRC-Connected via NR-DL-PRS-ProcessingCapability [34].
+The first hop within a MG instance starts at no earlier than the earliest arrival time of the first unmuted PRS resource fully or partially overlapped with the MG instance taking into account the expectedRSTD and expectedRSTD-uncertainty in the PRS assistance data.

-Table 9.9A.4.8-1: Applicable number of hops per slot and applicable length of each hop
+Table 9.9A.2.6.1-1: Applicable number of hops per slot and applicable length of each hop